Real-hackbard/Shredder-Files-Folders/README.md

 This function identifies all the bits of a file and replaces each one with binary data.
 This is significantly more thorough than a simple process, but consequently takes more time for the hard drive.

 ### Random Overwriting:
+This function uses random number generators (often cryptographic random numbers) to fill the exact block on the hard drive with an insignificant sequence of zeros and ones.

 </br>